 Research digital skills training 2021

-Data maturity project in High-Value Nutrition, National Science Challenge
+Data maturity project in High-Value Nutrition (Phase 1), National Science Challenge

 Dr Dharani Sontam, Yvette Wharton, and Prof. Mark Gahegan, Centre for eResearch; Dr Simmon Hofstetter, Prof. Richard Mithen, and Joanne Todd, High Value Nutrition, National Science Challenge.

 About High Value Nutrition Ko Ngā Kai Whai Painga

 High-Value Nutrition Ko Ngā Kai Whai Painga (HVN) is a New Zealand National Science Challenge with the vision to grow New Zealand food and beverage export revenue through international leadership in the science of food and health relationships.
 It is one of 11 national science challenges established in 2014 by the Ministry of Business, Innovation and Enterprise (MBIE) to tackle New Zealand’s biggest issues and opportunities.
 The Challenge’s vision will be achieved through building multi-disciplinary teams to create new platforms, capability and collaborations.
 A fully integrated programme with a shared conceptual and practical approach is central to HVN’s science strategy.
 In 2019, the Challenge entered its second phase, which is planned to run to 2024.